Address: Musée du Louvre, Palais Royale , Paris 1

 NEW: The Louvre has entered a 4 year partnership with various US museums to display American Arts.

 The Louvre also houses temporary exhibitions throughout the year at an extra cost.

-You can rent Nintendo 3DS Audio guide from The Louvre for 5 € full price.
+You can rent a Nintendo 3DS Audio guide from the Louvre for 5 € full price.

 Please note that during high season from April to September, there will not be any free admission to the museum.